 Illustration: Eric Orchard

 Bedlam Beautiful (2017; limited publication)

 Bedlam Beautiful is a horror game about romance, a casual social storytelling game drawing on the imagery of both the 18th-Century poem “Mad Maudlin’s Search,” and the Kirkbride hospital system, inspired by a visit to the post-decommissioned Northampton State Hospital and based on Meguey’s work with new parents experiencing post-partum depression.
-It examines the medicalization of (especially women’s) pursuit of happiness and healthy relationships, and models self-trust in the face of systems designed to create self-doubt and self-ignorance.
+It examines the medicalization of our (especially women’s) pursuit of happiness and healthy relationships, and models self-trust in the face of systems designed to create self-doubt and self-ignorance.

 Mobile Frame Zero: Firebrands (2016)

 Mobile Frame Zero: Firebrands, with its followup game The King Is Dead (2018), is a casual social storytelling game of romance and adventure.
 It’s based on Vincent’s and Meguey’s background in sex education, designed to model a variety of healthy and consent-prioritizing approaches to flirtation, romance, boundary-setting, dating, relationships, and breakups.